jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 Location-based apps have and continue to be the rave.
-* Some of you have already incorporated map APIs into your WDI projects.
+* Some of you have already incorporated map APIs into your WDI projects. might be worth touching base with a UXer to see what they have to say about maps maybe you could demo a couple cool maps - http://www.amcharts.com/demos/map-with-curved-lines/ maybe look for interactive ones

 ## A History of Maps Online

 * 2006: Google Maps
 * 2006: Google Maps API
+could be somethin cool in here, too - https://en.wikipedia.org/wiki/Web_mapping#History_of_web_mapping

 ## What is Leaflet?